chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-fluidized-bed/gas-solid-fluidized-bed.rst

 Description of the Case
 -----------------------

 This example simulates the fluidization of spherical particles in air.
-First, we use Lethe-DEM to fill the bed with particles.
+First, we use ``lethe-particles`` to fill the bed with particles.
 We enable check-pointing in order to write the DEM checkpoint files which will be used as the starting point of the CFD-DEM simulation.
-Then, we use the ``cfd_dem_coupling`` solver within Lethe to simulate the fluidization of the particles by initially reading the checkpoint files from the DEM simulation.
+Then, we use the ``lethe-fluid-particles`` solver within Lethe to simulate the fluidization of the particles by initially reading the checkpoint files from the DEM simulation.

 -------------------